Ramzi Boukhiam

-Ramzi Boukhiam (born 14 September 1993 in Agadir) is a Moroccan surfer.
+Ramzi Boukhiam (born 14 September 1993) is a Moroccan surfer.
 He placed 6th overall at the 2019 ISA World Surfing Games, earning qualification for the 2020 Summer Olympics as the highest-placed African surfer.
-He competed in the men's shortboard event at the Olympics, where he was eliminated in the third round by Michel Bourez of France.
+He competed in the men's shortboard event at the 2020 Olympics, where he was eliminated in the third round by Michel Bourez of France.
+He qualified for the 2024 Olympic Games.

-In 2022, he became the first Moroccan to qualify for the World Surf League's (WSL) Championship Tour (CT).

 Biography

 Boukhiam was born in Morocco to a Moroccan father and a Dutch mother.
+He was encouraged to begin surfing at age eight by his brother Samir.
+His father died when he was eleven, and, two years later, his family moved to France.

-In his junior career, Boukhiam was twice a medallist at the World Junior Championships, including finishing as runner-up to Gabriel Medina in 2013.
+In his junior career, Boukhiam was twice a medalist at the World Junior Championships, including finishing as runner-up to Gabriel Medina in 2013.

+Career

+Boukhiam debuted in the World Surf League at the 2011 Quiksilver Pro France, where he came in thirteenth after being defeated by Kelly Slater.

+In 2022, he became the first Moroccan to qualify for the World Surf League's (WSL) Championship Tour (CT).
+He was unable to compete after breaking his ankle, and was replaced by Costa Rican surfer Carlos Muñoz.

+In February 2023, Boukhiam underwent ankle surgery.

+Boukhiam replaced Filipe Toledo, who withdrew from the WSL 2024 CT season to focus on his mental health in February 2024.

+On 3 March 2024, Boukhiam won a silver medal at the 2024 ISA World Surfing Games, thus becoming the first Moroccan to ever win a medal in the World Surfing Games.

+Boukhiam placed third in the SHISEIDO Tahiti Pro, defeating Kelly Slater in the quarterfinals.